THE PLASTIC ONO SUPERGROUP LIVE

 Two Beatles (John and George) appeared together for the first time since they stopped touring over 3 years prior.
 This was a charity gig for the United Nations Children’s Fund (UNICEF).
 The concert was billed as PEACE FOR CHRISTMAS.

-For “Cold Turkey”, Yoko sat inside a white bag at John’s feet.
-During “Don’t Worry Kyoko”, she jumped out of the bag, facing the crowd, and proceeded to scream at them.
-As the latter song was reaching the end of its performance, Yoko broke down crying.
+During “Cold Turkey” in which John screams about his pain (before undergoing Primal Scream therapy), Yoko sat inside a white bag at John’s feet.
+During “Don’t Worry Kyoko”, she jumped out of the bag facing the crowd and proceeded to scream.
+At the end of her performance, Yoko broke down crying.

 John: “It was a FANTASTIC show – very heavy.
 A lot of the audience walked out you know, but the ones that stayed – they were in a TRANCE man.
 They just all came to the front because it was one of the first real heavy rock shows where we had a good, good backing… Some of those kids – they were really young- it was a UNICEF concert show or something.
 Some of those kids formed those freaky bands later.
 Because there were about 200 kids at the front there, some were about 13, 14, 15 who were looking at Yoko and looking at us the way we were playing that ‘Don’t Worry Kyoko’ and it really reached a peak of (whatever you call it) it really went out there that night.
 And I often think I wonder if… you know I hear touches of our early stuff in a lot of the punk/new wave stuff – I hear licks and flicks coming out.
 It pleases me, it pleases both of us.
 I’d love to know were they in the audience and did somebody go and form a group in London because it sure as hell sounds like it.”